How to write an HR resume?

 - What should be the Job Title in your HR resume?

-- How to write the Professional Summary section of your Human Resources generalist resume
+- How to write the Professional Experience section of your Human Resources generalist resume

 - How to add Core Competencies and Key Skills in your HR resume?

-- How to describe your experience and frame points in your Human Resources resume?
+- How to write summary in your Human Resources resume?

 - How to present Education section in your HR Generalist resume?